Skip to main content

 Follow a plan!

-Finally, maybe the best thing you can do to level up your running is follow a plan!
-A good plan will take care of everything that we've mentioned in this article, from setting out all of the sessions for you, automatically adjusting your mileage, incorporating deloads to balancing the right types of running for your ability.
-Have a plan will also help hugely with accountability and mean that you can focus purely on your running game!
+The best thing you can do to level up your running is follow a plan!
+A good plan will take care of everything that we've mentioned in this article, from setting out all of the sessions for you, automatically adjusting your mileage, incorporating deloads, and balancing the right types of running for your ability.
+A plan keeps you accountable and consistent, all you need to do is show up and run!

-Whether you have signed up for an upcoming race or are just hoping to build a good base level of fitness one of our plans may be for you.
+Whether you have signed up for an upcoming 5k, or are just hoping to build a good base level of fitness, one of our plans may be for you.
 To check out our personalised training plans, join Runna today and get your first week free!

 What’s Next?